-If you were under the impression that having a photo-rich site meant you had fewer options for SEO optimization, we’re here to help!
-While search engines are not yet experts at indexing the images themselves to help your SEO rankings, they can make use of other features about your image to get it in front of the right audience—and by optimizing your website with these things in mind, you can give your visibility a significant boost.
+If you were under the impression that having a photo-rich site meant you had fewer options for SEO optimization, that’s fortunately not the case!
+While search engines are not yet experts at indexing the images themselves to help your SEO rankings, they can make use of other features about your image to get it in front of the right audience—and when you optimize your website images for SEO with these things in mind, you can give your visibility a significant boost.

 1. Use descriptive names for images